ankane/kms_encrypted/README.md

 ### AWS KMS

-To encrypt the data, use a policy with:
+To encrypt the data, use an IAM policy with:

 ```json
 {